nodejs/node-addon-api/doc/memory_management.md

 ### AdjustExternalMemory

-The function `AdjustExternalMemory` adjusts the amount of registered external memory.
-Used to give the JavaScript engine an indication of the amount of externally allocated memory that is kept alive by JavaScript objects.
+The function `AdjustExternalMemory` adjusts the amount of registered external memory used to give the JavaScript engine an indication of the amount of externally allocated memory that is kept alive by JavaScript objects.
 The JavaScript engine uses this to decide when to perform global garbage collections.
 Registering externally allocated memory will trigger global garbage collections